DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Introduction

-\textbf{Our third contribution} (\cref{sec:diagnosis_driven_pcg}) is a targeted ill-conditioning mitigation solver that transforms the original ill-conditioned problem into an equivalent but well-conditioned optimization while preserving all constraint information.
-Unlike Tikhonov regularization~\cite{golub1999tikhonov, tuna2024informed} or truncated SVD~\cite{hansen1990truncated} that indiscriminately modify the problem by either adding artificial constraints or discarding valid information, our approach maintains the integrity of the original problem (\cref{subsec:complementary_perspectives}).
-Leveraging the aligned orthogonal bases and clean subspaces, we design a preconditioner that performs cluster-wise eigenvalue clamping, applying uniform spectral modification within each degenerate subspace to avoid numerical artifacts (\cref{subsec:tg_pre_design}).
-This enables targeted stabilization via \textit{preconditioned conjugate gradient} (\cref{subsec:pcg_framework}) with a single interpretable parameter controlling the condition number bound.
+{\textbf{Our third contribution} (\cref{sec:targeted_mitigation}) is a targeted mitigation strategy that improves numerical stability through structure-aware preconditioning.
+Unlike regularization-based methods (\cref{subsec:ill_conditioning_updates}), which alter the normal equations by adding explicit uniformed~\cite{golub1999tikhonov, tuna2024informed}, non-uniformed~\cite{Zhang2016On} penalties, or discarding information~\cite{hansen1990truncated}, our approach preserves the underlying optimal solution (\cref{subsec:pcg_framework}).
+Leveraging the decoupled subspaces and DOF-aligned orthogonal bases established in \cref{sec:accurate_detection} and \cref{sec:principled_alignment}, we design a structure-aware and targeted preconditioner via cluster-wise eigenvalue clamping: within each identified degenerate spectral cluster, eigenvalues are shaped through a MAP view while well-conditioned directions remain essentially unaffected (\cref{subsec:tg_pre_design}).
+This design enables efficient and stable optimization via \textit{preconditioned conjugate gradient} (PCG) governed by a single interpretable parameter that controls the effective condition number bound (\cref{subsec:complementary_perspectives}). }

-\textbf{Our fourth contribution} (\cref{sub_sec:ably_hy}) demonstrates the scalability and efficiency of our framework in real-world robotics applications.
+\textbf{Our fourth contribution} (\cref{sub_sec:ably_hy}) demonstrates the scalability and efficiency of {\textit{DCReg}} in real-world robotics applications.
 Our detection module can be seamlessly integrated with existing mitigation methods, significantly enhancing performance in degenerate registration scenarios (\cref{sub_sec:hybrid_eva}).
-Furthermore, benefiting from the convergence properties and the implementation of our methods, we achieve $5$-$100$ times speedup compared to state-of-the-art approaches in long-duration experiments (\cref{sub_sec:run_time}).
+Furthermore, benefiting from the convergence properties and the efficient implementation of our methods, {we achieve $5-30\times$ (up to $116\times$) speedup compared to state-of-the-art degeneracy-aware approaches in long-duration experiments (\cref{sub_sec:run_time})}.